Skip to main content

 createdprocessing

-The customer selected a payment method and started the authorization process.
-For some methods (e.g., BLIK, cards), the transition to processing occurs immediately after the payment data is submitted.
+The customer selected a payment method and started authorisation.
+For some methods, such as BLIK and cards, the transaction moves to processing immediately after the payment data is submitted.

 processingpaid

-The payment operator (bank, BLIK, card processor) confirmed the authorization.
-Funds have been debited from the customer's account. dpay.pl sends an IPN with the confirmation.
+The payment operator (bank, BLIK, or card processor) confirmed authorisation.
+The funds were collected from the customer's account. dpay.pl sends a confirmation IPN.

-• Invalid BLIK code or rejection in the banking app
+• An invalid BLIK code or rejection in the banking application

 • Insufficient funds